25 Awesome Things To Do in Melbourne

 In summer, Melburnians come out in their droves and, like most Aussies, there’s no place we’d rather be than outdoors.

-If you visit Melbourne in summer, you have to catch a flick at the Rooftop Cinema, the Moonlight Cinema or the Openair Cinemas.
-They all play a range of classic movies and new releases, and there’s always something to please everyone.
+If you visit Melbourne in summer, you have to catch a flick at the Rooftop Cinema or the Moonlight Cinema.
+They play a range of classic movies and new releases, and there’s always something to please everyone.
 You can book a bean bag or picnic basket, and buy snacks and drinks.

 Once you’ve seen a movie in the Royal Botanic Gardens, come back here during the day for a picnic.
 You’ll be able to find a quiet spot in the over 36 hectares of gardens.